Maia-Zhang/NN-2022/README.md

-# NN-2022
-Playing around with NNs on EEMs.
-##About the project
+## Goal

-The goal of this project is to develop a workflow for the easy pre-processing and
+The goal of this project is to develop a workflow for the reliable identification of adulterated maple syrups, vegetable juices etc. from their fluorescent excitation-emission matrices (EEMs).
+The project began with an ANN, with the ultimate goal being to use a CNN to identify which adulterant at which percentage (if any) is present.
+Most the code deals mainly with shaping and preprocessing the data.